21 Different Types of Owls in Africa

 A Madagascar Red Owl hunts in forest borders and rice fields, primarily searching for small rodents and insects, and is most frequently found in Africa.

-The screech Madagascar Red Owls uses to communicate is a loud, descending hiss.
+The screech Madagascar Red Owls use to communicate is a loud, descending hiss.
 They make a “wok-wok-wok” sound when startled.

-The deep black eyes and highly noticeable white facial disk of this species are both outlined in brown.
-There are no ear tufts on it.
+This species’ deep black eyes and highly noticeable white facial disk are both outlined in brown.
+It does not have ear tufts.

 It has a rusty, reddish-brown overall appearance with a white neck and dark patches on the shoulders.